 Get multiple solar quotes

 The most important thing you can do when shopping for solar panels is to get multiple quotes.
-I can't say this enough.
+I can’t say this enough.
 The solar energy market is competitive and you have lots of options.
-Here are the companies you should definitely get quotes from when shopping for solar installers.
+A few good places to start your research include EnergySage and SunPower.

-EnergySage* is powered by SunShot through the U.S. Department of Energy and it's the most comprehensive source of information about solar energy you'll find.
+EnergySage* is the most comprehensive source of information about solar energy you’ll find.
 EnergySage will give you multiple solar quotes and allows you to compare estimates in an easy (apples to apples) way.
-Plus, you get access to a solar advisor that's highly educated in all things solar.
+Plus, you get access to a solar advisor that’s highly educated in all things solar.

 Questions for solar installers

 The best way to find the solar installer and company you’ll love is to ask a lot of questions!
 Here’s a comprehensive list of questions to ask the solar salesperson before you sign a contract.
 This checklist is another useful solar resource to refer to while getting solar quotes.

 Related: Three questions to ask every solar company

 Before you decide on a solar company, look for reviews and research complaints against the company.

 - Check the Better Business Bureau to see if the solar company you’re considering has a good rating with the BBB or if there are many complaints.